Mood OST for this chapter: (ಥ﹏ಥ)

 Shrug it off.
 Yeah.
 Just shrug it off.
 Alma would come back around.
 She would.
 She promised.
 If not, then it was just bad timing.
 Just the situation—

 A sharp crack and pain against the back of her head cut the thought short, and Cadence fell forward into darkness.

 When Cadence came to, she realized that not only was she bound to a metal chair but she was also cold.
 Cold as hell.
-She was in a small room with metal walls, with a metal ceiling lined with hanging icicles in-between slabs of meat on metal hooks.
-AKA, a cooler.
+She was in a small room with metal walls, with a metal ceiling lined with hanging icicles growing in-between slabs of meat on metal hooks.
+A cooler.
 Damn bad luck.
-At least it had an exit: a heavy-looking door that sat just across from her.
+At least it had an exit: a heavy-looking door just across from her.

 But—to check the last box on the checklist of misfortune—she could no longer feel the familiar press of her conducting rings on her fingers.
 Whoever had taken her in had known enough to take them off.